iammatthias/PhotoFeedDemo/README.md

 Clone this repo and run `yarn` to install dependencies.

+Update `src/components/feed/index.tsx` with your base ID (line 19) and Airtable access token (line 22).

+You can find your base ID in the url for your base: `https://airtable.com/{{app0E2SLEMdJmXPoY}}/tblMfD7VuYgFxzHGb/viwggDjOt7E8yaE3r?blocks=hide`

+You can create an access token here: https://airtable.com/create/tokens

 ## Running the site

 Run `yarn dev` to start the dev server.